espressif/esp-hosted/esp_hosted_fg/docs/MCU_based_host/SPI_setup.md

 SPI setup sample image with ESP32-C6 as slave & STM32 as Host:
 ![alt text](stm_esp32_c6_setup.jpg "Setup of STM32F469I as host and ESP32-C6 as peripheral")

+- Use good quality extremely small (smaller than 10cm) jumper wires, all equal length
+- Optionally, Add external pull-up of min 10k Ohm on CS line just to prevent bus floating
 - In case of ESP32-S3, For avoidance of doubt, You can power using [UART port](https://docs.espressif.com/projects/esp-idf/en/latest/esp32s3/hw-reference/esp32s3/user-guide-devkitc-1.html#description-of-components)

 ## 2. ESP peripheral setup